reputage/SQSurvey/docs/production_setup.md

     ```

 3. Restart the server
-    The server won't notice the db has been removed till you restart the survey.
+    The server won't notice the db has been removed till you restart it.
     ```bash
     sudo reboot
     ```